 Social media is an essential platform for creating brand awareness and gaining the attention of your audience.
 However, just creating social media posts and uploading them on your brand’s social channels is not enough.
-You should also know if your posts are succeeding and achieving the target audience mark.
+You should also know if your posts are succeeding and achieving the results you desire with your target audience in mind.

 What is Google Analytics?